demisto/content-docs/docs/concepts/demisto-sdk.md

 ### Environment Variable Setup

-Some SDK commands require you to have an interaction with the Cortex XSOAR server.
-Examples of such interactions include uploading and downloading entities to or from XSOAR and running commands in XSOAR's CLI.
+Some SDK commands require you to have an interaction with the Cortex XSOAR or Cortex XSIAM server.
+Examples of such interactions include uploading and downloading entities to or from XSOAR or XSIAM and running commands in the CLI.

-To use these functions set up the base URL and API key:
+To use these functions, set up the required environment variables:

+#### For Cortex XSOAR 6.x Only
  1. Get your API key by going to the Cortex XSOAR server -> `Settings` -> `Integrations` -> `API Keys` -> `Get Your Key` -> Give your key a name and press `Generate Key`.
  2. Copy the given key.
  3. Add the following parameters to `~/.zshrc` and `~/.bash_profile`: